syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/steps.md

 ## Optional steps

 You can show whether the step is optional or not by using `optional` property.
-By default, the `optional` property is false.
+By default, the `optional` property is `false`.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}